-On behalf of the Health Practice Council (HPC) of the American Academy of Actuaries, 1 I would like to offer comments related to including a provision to eliminate the Affordable Care Act's (ACA) individual mandate as part of the Tax Cuts and Jobs Act.
-When considering this legislation, policymakers should consider the potential adverse consequences of eliminating the mandate, including increases in premiums and the number of uninsured, unless adequate alternative mechanisms are implemented.
-In addition, the Academy's HPC has concerns about the bill's inclusion of an elimination of the individual mandate being motivated as a means to offset revenue reductions in your efforts to provide tax cuts and reform the tax code.
+On behalf of the Health Practice Council (HPC) of the American Academy of Actuaries,1 I would like to offer comments related to including a provision to eliminate the Affordable Care Act's (ACA) individual mandate as you work to reconcile the House and Senate versions of H.R.
+1, the Tax Cuts and Jobs Act.
+When considering this legislation, policymakers should consider the potential adverse consequences of eliminating the mandate, including increases in premiums and the number of uninsured, unless adequate alternative mechanisms or market stabilization provisions are implemented.
+In addition, the HPC has concerns about the bill's inclusion of an elimination of the individual mandate being motivated as a means to offset revenue reductions in your efforts to provide tax cuts and reform the tax code.
 We appreciate this opportunity to comment on the unique actuarial concerns involved in this issue.
 The mission of the American Academy of Actuaries is to inform public policy deliberations in a nonpartisan, objective way.